simularium/simularium-website/CONTRIBUTING.md

 1. Make a new version: `npm version [patch/minor/major]`
 2. Push the new package.json version: `git push origin main`
 3. Push the new tag: `git push origin [NEW_TAG]`
+4. Go to the [releases page](https://github.com/allen-cell-animated/simularium-website/releases) and write the release notes for the new version.
+You can refer to the auto-generated [CHANGELOG.md][changelog] for a list of changes.

+[changelog]: CHANGELOG.md

 ## Questions or Thoughts?